flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Views vs. Widgets

-Flutter and SwiftUI are both declarative frameworks, meaning the code simply describes how the UI should look and what it should do.
+Flutter and SwiftUI code describes how the UI looks and works.
+Developers call this type of code a _declarative framework_.

 In SwiftUI, you use **_views_** to represent parts of your app's UI,